AJFunk/cannabis-reports/README.md

 ```

 <h3 id='strain-availability'>Strain.availability(ucpc, lat, lng, options)</h3>
-returns an array of the child strains that this one has been bred into.
+returns an Array of information about the availability of a strain using latitude and longitude.

 ##### `ucpc` (required) - [String]
 ##### `lat` (required) - [String] or [Number]